danadrianparaschiv/gcloudcheatsheet/README.md

 How to use it?

-In case you are not familiar with a particular topic you can start with links listed on the far right column (Reference).
+In case you are not familiar with a particular topic you can start with links listed under Reference.
-After that you could start a cloud shell from Google cloud console, by clicking the Activate Cloud Shell button and run the gcloud commands from the third columns.
+After that you could start a cloud shell from Google cloud console, by clicking the Activate Cloud Shell button and run the gcloud commands under each topic.

-For some for the commands you should mind the comments in the next column to the right (eg. project_id parameter has to be unique).
+For some for the commands you should mind the notes below (eg. "project_id parameter has to be unique").

 What's next?